 To support coordination of protective relay elements and accuracy of Dominion Energy’s short circuit, planning, and operational models of the transmission grid, the customer shall provide Dominion Energy with electrical models of the customer’s facilities and manufacturer test reports that corroborate the customer’s electrical model.
 The electrical models shall accurately reflect the customer’s facility.
 Therefore, all changes that may occur during the course of the project shall be communicated to Dominion Energy in new electrical models and updated manufacturer test reports that reflect the changes.
 The final electrical model and final manufacturer test reports for the customer’s facility shall be communicated electronically to Dominion Energy at least forty-five (45) days prior to energization.
 The electrical models shall be sufficiently detailed such that Dominion Energy can appropriately assess the impact of the customer’s facilities.
 The term “sufficient detail” shall be construed to mean the equipment parameters needed to model the customer’s facility such as but not limited to:

-Step up transformer impedance
+Step up transformer impedance*

 Step down station service transformer impedance